 - 100% priority habitat sites have been filtered out of the site selection process.
 For all other sites an extended phase1 habitat survey would need to be undertaken to determine the habitat classifications, species lists and for the presence of protected species.
 Important features highlighted may require further survey at planning application stage, but do not preclude allocation at this stage.
 For example, most hedgerows will be protected under the Hedgerow Regulations (1997).
 A hedgerow assessment would need to be undertaken to determine the hedgerow quality and the findings would be taken into account when considering a site's development capacity.
-When wider issues need to be taken into account any impact on European protected sites will be fully assessed as part of the Habitat Regulations Assessment (HRA).
-Woodland areas and key features, hedgerows, bridleways, etc should be retained as part of any development proposal and form natural defensible boundaries - Any development would include greenspace public open space provision/play areas, particularly to the western and southern sides of the site where past underground workings preclude development - Development will result in an increase in traffic.
-Traffic speeds past the site will need to be reduced.
-Improvements alterations to the traffic signal junction at High Street may be necessary.
-Local highway improvements may be necessary.
-No objection relating to highway safety issues - The site is a landscape of historic interest, with features of industrial heritage.
-Cadw would be consulted during the planning application stage - Devaluation of property is subjective and not a material planning consideration - Sustainable urban drainage scheme (SUDS) will be incorporated into any development scheme.
-All new development needs to demonstrate greenfield run -off.
-No increase in surface water run-off would be permitted - Any development would need to comply with adopted residential design guidance SPG http://www.swansea.gov.uk/spg which seeks to encourage and support the creation of more sustainable communities and addresses issues such as size, scale and density of development - Gorseinon is a district centre, with many facilities and services
+When wider issues need to be taken into account Any impact on European protected sites will be fully assessed as part of the Habitat Regulations Assessment (HRA) - Not fluvial flood risk area, but issues with surface water flooding to the northern part of the site which would need to be addressed.
+Sustainable urban drainage scheme (SUDS) will need to be incorporated into development schemes as necessary.
+All new development needs to demonstrate that greenfield run -off will be achieved.
+No increase in surface water run-off would be permitted - Development would not necessarily generate any additional traffic (pollution/noise) than the existing office use at the site.
+The planning application process would not permit development that would result in harmful levels of pollution - Creating new places which foster the health and wellbeing of both existing and future residents is a key objective for the LDP.
+In the case of strategic sites (which constitute around 60% of new allocations), this is achieved through a process of detailed masterplanning which seeks to ensure appropriate levels of provision of community services and facilities; this includes education, healthcare, open space/green infrastructure networks, etc. It also includes addressing all health and well-being constraints identified on a site, such as pollution, unstable/ contaminated land and surface water flooding. - Any existing deficiency of 'Fields in Trust' (FiT) or accessible natural greenspace (ANGS) provision will also need to be addressed through new development - Woodland areas and key features, hedgerows, bridleways, etc should be retained as far as possible as part of any development proposal and form natural defensible boundaries